 Here’s a quick how-to if you’ve never made one, but would like to…

-I use my jigsaw to cut it to the size I need…
+I use my cordless jig saw to cut it to the size I need…

-Then I sprayed it with Rustoleum’s Chalk Board Spray Paint:
+Then I sprayed it with two coats of Rustoleum’s Chalk Board Spray Paint:

-I have really great results with their products.
+This is the best one I have used.
 I prefer the spray-on to the brush-on because I like that the spray leaves no brush marks.

 When that dries, you need to “season” the surface by rubbing chalk all over, or the first thing you write will be there faintly forever supposedly.
 I haven’t tested that theory out myself.